naresh-ub/cvip/book/_build/html/_sources/intro.md

-(intro)=
-# CSE 4/573 Intro to Computer Vision and Image Processing
+# CSE 4/573: Intro to Computer Vision

-Something